A Taste of Georgia - Wine, mountains & monasteries.

 Day 10 – Sunday August 11: Departure

-After breakfast today we say our goodbyes to Georgia and head to the airport for our flight home.
-We’ll be back to JFK in the late afternoon.
+After breakfast today we say our goodbyes to Georgia and head to the airport for our 10:40 am flight home.
+We’ll be back to JFK via flight TK1 from Istanbul at 5:25 pm and should be back in Easton by 8:30 .